DragonSenses/Curiosity/Rust/ch-10/ch10-03-lifetime-syntax.md

 - Lifetime parameter `'a` is specified for `x` and the return type.
 - No lifetime is specified for `y` as its lifetime is unrelated to `x` or the return value.

+#### Returning References with Lifetimes

+When returning a reference from a function, the return type's lifetime parameter must match the lifetime parameter of one of the input parameters.
+If not, the returned reference must relate to a value created within the function, which can lead to a dangling reference.